rbrayb/Presentations/About.md

 - MSAL
 - WIF
 - Other stacks when appropriate e.g. identityserver / Auth0

-I'm the P-TSP for ADFS and Azure AD for Microsoft NZ in Auckland.

 I have an absolute passion for evangelising Identity.